OpenSyd/syd_cpp/Readme.md

 SYD
 ===

 Toolkit.
-The goal is to manage a database of patient data, including images, to perform bash processes.
+The goal is to manage a database of patient data, including images, for performing TRT (Targeted Radionuclide Therapy) related tasks.

 DB management
 =============